G4S suspends workers at UK youth centre over allegations of unnecessary force

+* Says Gotham has never made contact with Aurelius, we leave it to market participants to draw their own conclusions Source text for Eikon: Further company coverage:

-LONDON G4S (GFS.L), the world's largest security company, said on Friday it had suspended seven members of staff over allegations of unnecessary force and improper language at a British training centre for young offenders.
+LONDON Jan 8 Global security company G4S said on Friday it had suspended seven members of staff over allegations of unnecessary force and improper language at a British training centre for young offenders.

 The company, which runs the Medway Secure Training Centre in Rochester, Kent, on behalf of the government, said it had referred the allegations to British police, local authorities and the Ministry of Justice.